scampion/burgonet-gateway/README.md

 ## About

-   Burgonet Gateway is an AI enterprise gateway that provides secure access to LLM and compliance controls for AI systems.
+   Burgonet Gateway is an AI enterprise gateway implemented in Rust 🦀 that provides secure access to LLM and compliance controls for AI systems.
    It will help organizations to manage their AI governance in a secure and compliant way.